cloudfoundry/cli/.github/CONTRIBUTING.md

 The CLI uses [GVT](https://github.com/FiloSottile/gvt) to manage vendored dependencies.
 Refer to the GVT documentation for managing dependencies.

+If you are vendoring a new dependency, please read [License and Notice Files](https://github.com/cloudfoundry/cli/wiki/License-and-Notice-Files) to abide by third party licenses.

 # Compiling for Other Operating Systems and Architectures

 The supported platforms for the CF CLI are Linux (32-bit and 64-bit), Windows